how to make a person

 4def factory(

-then I use it to get the current year for the age calculation
+• I use the datetime module to get the current year for the age calculation

 4def factory(